Volodymyr-M/docs/index.md

 - review the work done by resources during each time period using Resource Usage view
 - mark tasks as milestones
 - set task deadlines and be notified if the task is scheduled to finish later
+- get a printable PDF to print your Gantt chart

 ## Compatibility